 His eye was like the eye of a vulture, the eye of one of those terrible birds that watch and wait while an animal dies, and then fall upon the dead body and pull it to pieces to eat it.
 When the old man looked at me with his vulture eye a cold feeling went up and down my back; even my blood became cold.
 And so, I finally decided I had to kill the old man and close that eye forever!

-In these lines, the narrator uses words like “vulture,” “dead body,” “dies,” “cold feeling,” and “blood,” all of which add to a certain tone of disgust around the eye and the old man who has it.
+In these lines, the self-pitying narrator uses words like “vulture,” “dead body,” “dies,” “cold feeling,” and “blood,” all of which add to a certain tone of disgust around the eye and the old man who has it.
 The narrator hates this person for the sole reason that he has a bad eye.
 The absurdity of this obsession becomes more and more real as the reader makes their way through the text.
 The poet’s melancholy, mourning, and lamenting tone are quite effective.

 Explore Edgar Allan Poe’s poetry.